Special Educational Needs & Disabilities

 Information for Sixth Form Students

-1. How does the school know if children/young people need extra help and what should I do if I think my child may have special educational needs?
+1. How does the school know if children/young people need extra help and what should I do if I think my child/the child I care for may have special educational needs?

 Year 7 students: